jo-yrabbit-sandbox/sandbox-website/doc/how-to-host-static-website-on-aws-s3-bucket.md

-## How to set up a website hosted on AWS
+## How to create a static website
+* Simple website that shows PGP public key, gives users option to download the public key file
+* Hosted on AWS s3 server
+* Deployment automated using Github Actions

 ### Set up repo